teamspatzenhirn/SI/README.md

 If a unit is used multiple times it can be comfortable to add a custom type for this unit, for this use the `SiGenerator.hpp` header which provides macros for this.
 The macro `SI_CREATE_UNIT(Name, name, m, kg, s, A, K, Mol, CD)` takes the `Name` (used for the type), `name` used for the literals and constants and the seven exponents to create the correct type, constant and literals for all unit-prefixes.
+When using the macro be sure to not be in any namespace as this will put the type in this namespace as well.

 Feel free to add the type to `SiExtended.hpp` and create a pull request!